 Yes, pursuant to Family Code Section 6321, you may qualify to have your spouse removed from your home by the police.
 This is commonly referred to as a “kick-out order.”

 Filing for a Domestic Violence Restraining Order is very challenging.
-Feel free to call Land Legal Group law office at (310) 552-3500 so that I can help you during this difficult time.
+Feel free to call our Los Angeles family law attorney at the Land Legal Group law office via (310) 552-3500 so that I can help you during this difficult time.